tBaxter/Tango/README.md

 *Note: test_project should (of course) be the name of your project*

+### What then?
+If you used the starter project, a basic test database was included.
+Just run manage.py runserver and you'll have a working site.

-### Run syncdb or South.
+If not, you'll want to run syncdb or South.

-And start adding content.
+Then start adding content.
 That's it.

+Of course, before the site is ready to go live, you'll want to change some settings and hook up a real database.

 ##Dependencies (these should be installed for you)
 [Django 1.5.1 +](https://www.djangoproject.com)